Naraveni/VSCODE-HIGHLIGHT-CODE/README.md

 #### Choose a Highlight Color
 Use a color picker to select your preferred highlight color from a wide range of options.

+#### Remove Individual Highlight
+Select The Highlighted Code to remove any already applied highlight

 #### Remove All Highlights Across the Workspace
 Remove all highlights from every file in the current workspace with a single command.